ronnymarca81/adecco/README.md

 - Kanban Board Page: It will have three lists with preconfigured activities [Todo, Work in progress and Done], where you can drag and drop between the lists to organize them and sort tasks in a list or move a task to another list.
 Additionally, you can change the title     of the lists or description of the tasks, as well as delete lists and tasks.
   Finally, you can create new lists by clicking on the Add New List button.

 This first sprint will be taken as a reference and will be shown to the end user to discover the set of functionalities they want for the application.
-Using agile methodologies and making partial deliveries with the purpose of building a solution that aligns with the needs
+Using agile methodologies and making partial deliveries with the purpose of building a solution that aligns with the needs.

+## Technologies used

+- NEXTJS
+- TYPESCRIPT
+- GIT
+- MONGODB
+- NEXTAUTH
+- TAILWIND CSS

 *****Justify more about the proposal, why the technologies The technologies used facilites...